nikfrank/chess-workshop/README.md

 while entertaining, this is not how we're going to win at chess!

-what we want to do instead, is when we click (and out `clickSquare` function is run), if there is a number saved already in `this.state.selectedRow/Col`, we want to move the piece
+what we want to do instead, is when we click (and our `clickSquare` function is run), if there is a number saved already in `this.state.selectedRow/Col`, we want to move the piece

 let's pseudocode this in